 If you cannot store your cornmeal frozen, or if you need to use some and do not want to freeze the remaining cornmeal, you can also store it in your refrigerator at 32 to 40 degrees Fahrenheit (0 to 4 Celsius) with a relative humidity of 55 to 65 percent.
 You will still need to store it in an airtight and moisture-tight container.

 Do not store it in a container that is see-through, every time you open the fridge you will be exposing it to light, which shortens its lifespan.
 Stored in a fridge, your cornmeal will last up to a year.

-I find the best way to store cornmeal is to divide it into packages of 1 cup, and store it in vacuum packs in the freezer.
-As needed, I take out a pack allowing me to use only what I need and leave the rest in the fridge or refreeze the remaining cornmeal.
+I find the best way to store cornmeal is to divide it into packages of 1 cup each and store it in vacuum packs in the freezer.
+A fridge will work, too.
+As needed, I take out a pack allowing me to use only what I need, and leave the rest in the fridge or refreeze the remaining cornmeal.

-If you do not have access to a fridge or freezer, you are not doomed!
+If you don’t have access to a fridge or freezer, you are not doomed!